Published On: Sep 23 2011 01:21:44 AM CDTUpdated On: Feb 04 2015 01:00:00 AM CST

-Alice Cooper today.
+Cooper today.
 He is still performing, but he also likes to spend his time on the golf course.

 Eddie Van Halen is all grown up and still tours with Van Halen -- along with his bassist son, Wolfgang (his child with Valerie Bertenelli).

-Speaking of Sabbath, here's Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.
+Here's Ozzy Osbourne (second from left) in his younger days, leading up Black Sabbath's original lineup in the 1970s.

-Since his first stint with Van Halen came to a close in 1985, David Lee Roth has rejoined the band several times over the years, including in 2012 for their most recent concert tour and their first new album in 14 years.
+Since his first stint with Van Halen came to a close in 1985, Roth has rejoined the band several times over the years, including in 2012 for their most recent concert tour and their first new album in 14 years.